modernish/modernish/README.md

   range', and an initial `!` (and, on some shells, `^`) retains the meaning of negation, even in quoted strings within bracket patterns, including quoted variables.
-* `BUG_BRACSQBR`: the closing square bracket ']', even if escaped or passed from a quote variable, produces a false positive in negated ('!') bracket patterns, i.e. the pattern is never matched.
-(FreeBSD /bin/sh)
 * `BUG_CASESTAT`: The 'case' conditional construct prematurely clobbers the exit status `$?`. (found in zsh \< 5.3, Busybox ash \<= 1.25.0, dash \<
   0.5.9.1)